$f(R)$ gravity solutions for evolving wormholes

 In wormhole physics, one of the basic ingredient is the violation of null energy condition.
 However in modified gravity theory the situation changes due to extra terms (curvature related in $f(R)$ gravity) in the field equations.
-In Einstein gravity, validity of null energy condition can be interpreted geometrically through Raychaudhuri equations as follows: a congruence of null geodesics focus within a finite value of the parameter labelling points on the geodesics ensures through Raychaudhuri equation that $R_{\mu\nu}\kappa^{\mu}\kappa^{\nu}\geq 0,$ where $\kappa^{\mu}$ is a null vector tangent to the null geodesics.
+In Einstein gravity, validity of null energy condition can be interpreted geometrically through Raychaudhuri equations by the geodesic focussing theorem \cite{hawking,wald} which ensures $R_{\mu\nu}\kappa^{\mu}\kappa^{\nu}\geq 0,$ where $\kappa^{\mu}$ is a null vector tangent to the null geodesics.
 Thus in turn from Einstein field equations we have the null energy condition.
-However, in modified gravity theories if the field equations are written as $G_{\mu\nu}=T_{\mu\nu}^{(eff)}$ then focusing of congruence of null geodesics will imply $T_{\mu\nu}^{(eff)}\kappa^{\mu}\kappa^{\nu}\geq 0.$ Hence for wormhole configuration we must have de-focusing of null geodesics and consequently in modified gravity theory this implies $T_{\mu\nu}^{(eff)}\kappa^{\mu}\kappa^{\nu}<0.$ In principle one might impose the condition that $T_{\mu\nu}^{(m)}\kappa^{\mu}\kappa^{\nu}\geq 0$ for normal matter threading the wormhole.
+However, in modified gravity theories if the field equations are written as $G_{\mu\nu}=T_{\mu\nu}^{(eff)}$ then focusing of congruence of null geodesics will imply $T_{\mu\nu}^{(eff)}\kappa^{\mu}\kappa^{\nu}\geq 0$ \cite{albareti1, albareti2,albareti3}.
+For wormhole configuration in modified gravity theory with violation of energy conditions this would imply $T_{\mu\nu}^{(eff)}\kappa^{\mu}\kappa^{\nu}<0.$ Thus in principle one can impose the condition that $T_{\mu\nu}^{(m)}\kappa^{\mu}\kappa^{\nu}\geq 0$ for normal matter threading the wormhole.
 In $f(R)$ modified gravity theories we therefore infer that it is the higher order curvature term that is interpreted as the gravitational fluid sustaining the non-standard wormhole geometries.
 For the present wormhole geometry we have considered the energy conditions graphically as follows:

-The matter threading the wormhole has components given by (\ref{rhovals2}) and (\ref{p1}) for case 1 and by (\ref{rhovals3}) for case 2.
-We check for possible WEC violations related to both pressures.
-Here in the following examples the scale factor is assumed proportional to radiation and matter dominated epoch in a FLRW metric. $F(R)$ solutions as obtained in equations (\ref{Fr1}), (\ref{Fr2}) and (\ref{solu1b}) are used to evaluate $\rho-p_{r},~\rho-p_{t},~\rho+p_{r},~\rho+p_{t}$.
-In the plots below for the radiation era ($n=1/2$) $\frac{t}{t_{0}}$ is assumed to range from $10^{-3}$ upto $10^{-1}$ and for matter dominated epoch ($n=2/3$) $\frac{t}{t_{0}}$ is assumed to range from $10^{-1}$ upto $10^{2}$.
-For all these plots $d_{0}$ (the throat radius) is taken such that $0<d_{0}<r$ and other arbitrary constants are assumed maintaining the validity of $F(R)$ solutions.
-Using these we obtain the following figures:
+The matter threading the wormhole has components given by (\ref{p1}) for case 1.
+We check for possible weak energy conditions (WEC) violations related to both pressures. $F(R)$ solutions as obtained in equations (\ref{Fr1}), (\ref{Fr3}), (\ref{solu1b}) and (\ref{solu1c}) are used to evaluate $\rho-p_{r},~\rho-p_{t},~\rho+p_{r},~\rho+p_{t}$.